 Stories are quick to spread, which means communicators must maintain an active presence across the digital space in order to reach their employees first.
-This puts pressure on internal communicators to have the correct technology to reach their employees at the right time.
+This puts pressure on internal communicators to have the correct technology to reach their employees at the right time, wherever they are.

 In turn, employees expect consistent communication in order to feel motivated.
-Having technology tools in place for a seamless communication experience is vital to keeping employees engaged—where workers receive relevant messages on their preferred channel at the right time and place.
-Establishing a single source of truth for employees to receive the information they need, and make sure your messages reflect the company’s position and leadership values.
+Having technology tools in place for a seamless communication experience is vital to keeping employees engaged—where workers receive relevant messages on their preferred channels.
+Establish a single source of truth for employees to receive the information they need and make sure your messages reflect the company’s position and leadership values.
 This is vital to maintaining trust.

 3. Make sure you engage all employees

 To engage all employees, regardless of when and where they work, use a holistic approach.
-Creating a virtual work environment, or a dedicated workforce communications platform is key to successfully manage distributed teams.
+Creating a virtual work environment, or using a dedicated workforce communications platform, is key to successfully manage distributed teams.

 4. Measure your communications engagement